Cokin Filter Guide: It’s a Different World Altogether

 Dreams Creative Cokin Filters

 Cokin Dreams 091, 092, 093.
-They can be combined with others filters for creative effects.
+They can be combined with other filters for creative effects.

 Cokin Graduated Filters